7 Intro to Game Theory

 7.2 Split or Steal?

-Watch the following video that we will use to introduce the concept game theory:
+Watch the following video that we will use to introduce the concept of game theory:

 Video summary: Steve and Tracy are playing a game show where they have the chance to win a large sum of money.
 They have two options: they can either “split” the money, in which case they each get half of the total, or they can “steal” the money, in which case the player who steals gets all of the money, and the player who splits gets nothing.